-TESL 510 (3-3-0) Theories and Principles in Teaching ESL: This courses focuses on theoretical and practical approaches to the teaching of English as a Second Language.
-Students are expected to demonstrate in-depth understanding of ESL teaching theories in addition to practical application to the classroom.
+TESL 510 (3-3-0) Theories and Principles in Teaching ESL: TESL 510 focuses on theoretical and practical approaches to the teaching of English as a second Language.
+This course demonstrates understanding of teaching ESL theories and skills through reading selections, teaching demonstrations, Computer Assisted Language Learning (CALL) activities, and field experiences.
+This course will prepare prospective or in-service teachers who will help Limited English proficiency (LEP) students.

-TESL 520 (3-3-0) Second Language Acquisition: A multidisciplinary approach to the ways second languages are learned.
+TESL 520 (3-3-0) Second Language Acquisition: The multidisciplinary approach to the ways second languages are learned.
 Although child language acquisition is discussed, emphasis is on adult second language acquisition.
-The neurolinguistic, psycholinguistic, and sociolinguistic bases of second language acquisition are explored.
+The neurolinguistic, psycholinguistic, and sociolinguistic bases of second languages are explored.